Reducing facing width on Mimi Blouse

 Welcome to my first post!
 In the true spirit of my blog, I thought I'd pick up exactly where I am in my current project, sharing my latest mistake and solution.

 I am working my way through Tilly And The Buttons' book Love At First Stitch in order to build my dressmaking skills, and I find it excellent for explaining the techniques.
 I am on the fifth of 6 patterns - the Mimi Blouse, a loose-fitting short-sleeved blouse.
+My full review can be found here.

 So here was my most recent face palm moment: